Goldman Sachs CEO Lloyd Blankfein to join Trump in China

 Blankfein has publicly opposed Trump on a number of key issues since the president took office.

-He opposed Trump's initial travel ban back in January.
+He came out against Trump's initial travel ban back in January.
 In June, in his first-ever tweet, he slammed Trump's decision to exit the Paris climate pact.
 And he spoke out on the need to preserve DACA in September.

 CEOs have been wary of partnering with Trump since the president's two business councils dissolved in August.
 Many business leaders objected to Trump's insistence that violence at a rally of white supremacists in Charlottesville was perpetrated by many sides.